 A gastroenterologist may decide to order some additional tests to evaluate your GERD.
 A Barium swallow is a series of x-ray films that monitor dye as it travels through the stomach.
-A PH monitoring test is a 24-hour test to record the back flow of acid from the stomach into the esophagus and even the throat.
+A PH monitoring test is a 24-hour test to record the acid flow back into the esophagus and even the throat.
 A small flexible tube is placed in the stomach through the nose and is connected to a small computer to record 24-hour acid reflux.
 Endoscopy is sometimes performed to evaluate the esophagus for damage from acid burns and to examine the stomach for irritation and ulceration.

 How is GERD managed?

-With lifestyle and dietary changes, with medical treatment, and at times surgical treatment.
+With lifestyle and dietary changes, with medical treatment, and at times surgical procedure.

 Don’t drink alcohol, and don’t smoke.
 Both nicotine and alcohol irritate the stomach and increase acid production.
 Also,

 - Avoid clothing that is tight around the waist — corsets, belts.